bradpotter/microdata-manager/README.md

 =================

 <strong>DESCRIPTION</strong><br />
 Microdata Manager is a plugin created for the Genesis Framework.
-The plugin allows a user to override the default Microdata settings in a Page, Post or Custom Post Type.
+The plugin allows a user to override the default Microdata settings in a Page, Post or Custom Post Type via a convenient Microdata Settings panel.

 <strong>REQUIREMENTS</strong><br />
 WordPress 3.6<br />